Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XI. Password Policy/README.md

 # 🔐 Password Policy (Domain GPO)

 This section highlights the configuration and enforcement of the domain-wide password policy applied through a dedicated GPO named Win11 Security Policy.
+The goal was to enhance account security by enforcing complex passwords, regular changes, and minimum length standards.

 ---